 Yes, please discuss this with Kim when you know you want to change your plans.
+It will depend on when you can get to town.

 Getting there

 Where will the Muster occur?

 The Muster will occur on the eastern side of the WA-NT border.
 The closest town is Kununurra, W.A.